microsoft/pai/manual/cluster-user/quick-start.md

 ## Learn the Hello World Job

-Here are some detailed explanations about configs on the submission page:
+Here are some detailed explanations about configurations on the submission page:

 - **Job name** is the name of current job.
 It must be unique in each user account.
 A meaningful name helps manage jobs well.